mbeddr/mps-platform-docs/src/doc/docs/aspects/textgen.md

 ??? question "Can I implement text generation for another language?"

-    >I would like to implement text generation for language A in a separate language B. Concretely, I need *different* text generation for some of the KernelF concepts.
-When I try to do this, I get a compile error, because it looks like the generated descriptor does not include "inherited" concepts:
+    >I want to implement text generation for language A in a separate language B. I need *different* text generation for some of the KernelF concepts.
+When I try to do this, I get a compile error because it looks like the generated descriptor does not include "inherited" concepts:

     > ```java
     > public TextGenDescriptor getDescriptor(@NotNull SAbstractConcept concept) {